anshsaxena23/Distance-Calculator-App/README.md

 - **Web App (Frontend):** `http://localhost:3000`
 - **Direct API Documentation (FastAPI):** `http://localhost:8000/api/docs` (For testing and viewing available endpoints)

+## User Signup and Login is required for accessing the application further ##

 ## Stopping and Cleaning Up

 To stop and remove all services, networks, and volumes created by Docker Compose: